lyokha/nginx-custom-counters-module/README.md

 Directives
 ----------

-Normal counters are updated on a later request's phase while filtering response headers.
+*Normal counters* are updated on a later request's phase while filtering response headers.
 They can be declared on *server*, *location*, and *location-if* levels.
-Their cumulative values (except references to run-time variables) are merged through all the levels from the top to the bottom when nginx reads configuration.
+Their cumulative values (except for references to run-time variables) are merged through all the levels from the top to the bottom when nginx reads configuration.

 #### Normal counters synopsis